vmware-tanzu/velero-plugin-for-vsphere/docs/vanilla.md

 velero restore create --from-backup <your-backup-name>
 ```

+Note that a StorageClass with the WaitForFirstConsumer Volume Binding Mode is not supported at restore time.
+Only a StorageClass with the Immediate Volume Binding Mode is supported at restore time.
+You'll have to change the Volume Binding Mode from WaitForFirstConsumer to Immediate for restore to work.

 For the volume restores with changing storage class, please refer to [StorageClass Mapping](storageclass-mapping.md)

 For more restore options, please refer to [Velero Document](https://velero.io/docs/v1.5/).